GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_modul_3_exercises.md

-# Exercises Module 3 - Basic GIS Operations
+# Exercises for Module 3

 __🔙[Back to Homepage](/content/intro.md)__